 8. Turnitin

 Turnitin is an AI detection platform, so if you thought working with AI might be a safe career prospect, think again.
-Last year, Turnitin CEO, Chris Caren, stated that the company would be looking to reduce headcount, during a discussion about AI in the workplace.
+In 2023, Turnitin CEO, Chris Caren, stated that the company would be looking to reduce headcount, during a discussion about AI in the workplace.
 Caren’s vision was that future employees could be hired out of high school rather than needing multiple years experience, and that the increase in AI efficiency would also reduce the total headcount needed.
 At the end of 2023, Turnitin laid off 15 people.

 9. Klarna